tomitan100/org.openhab.binding.bom/README.md

 __Notes:__

-- Himawari-8 satellite images are in TIFF format and each file has 5 images of different resolution, from high (index 0) to low (4).
-Index 3 is used.
+- Himawari-8 satellite images are in TIFF format and each file has 5 images of different resolution, from high (index 0) to low (index 4).
+In this example index 3 is used as it provides good-enough resolution without too much overhead.
 Image index 0 or 1 is not recommended unless your system can handle it.
-TIFF images are typically quite large.
-Choosing the lower image resolution to use does not affect the download size, but the processing time.

 ### Mean sea-level pressure images configuration example